 When using a terminal, make sure to enable 'unlimited scrollback'

-Press Ctrl + Shift + T, you will see a message box telling the logging has started.
+Press the Ctrl + Shift + T shortcut, you will see a message box telling the logging has started.

 Try to reproduce your problem, you will be able to see the log being created in the log viewer as you draw.